JonFrancis/Crud-LaraVue/README.md

 DB_PASSWORD=
 ```

-and then Start at XAMPP console Apache and Mysql server, and run:
+And then Start at XAMPP console Apache and Mysql server, and run:

 ```sh
 php artisan migrate
 ```

-with terminal inside the laravel folder named "Laravel";
+With terminal inside the laravel folder named "Laravel";

 Now you are good to start both the servers;